Translate

 A bike ride to Renovah Circle

-It was one summer morning after school had let out for the summer my friend and I decided to ride our bikes through Forest Hills.
-We took of down Wayne Drive toward the school to play in the creek that ran along beside Forest Hills School.
-As was usual with us the competitiveness did not take long to kick in.
-So as each of us pedaled a little harder and the speed began to build.
-We turned off of Wayne Drive onto Renovah Circle as we rounded the curve and were headed back to Wayne Drive my friend was pulling ahead.
-He kept looking back and making fun of me for being on the loosing end of the race.
-About half way between the curve and Wayne Drive I noticed a parked car right in front of my friend, so I did what anyone would do while in 2nd place I pedaled as hard as I could while talking as hard as I could to keep his attention on me.
-It worked, as he peeled himself off the trunk of the car I passed him.
-Have to admit after I saw he was not hurt bad and his bike was only scratched, I did feel a little guilty, but the main thing was I won.
-Don't feel to sorry for him he paid me back more than once.
-The bike in the picture is the bike I was riding that day about a year later.
+Halfway between the curve and Wayne Drive, I noticed a parked car right in front of my friend.
+So, I did what anyone would do while in second place: I pedaled as hard as I could while also talking loudly to keep his attention on me.
+It worked!
+As he crashed into the trunk of the car, I passed him.
+I have to admit that after I saw he wasn’t hurt badly and that his bike was only scratched, I felt a little guilty, but the main thing was that I won.
+Don’t feel too sorry for him—he paid me back more than once!
+The bike in the picture is the one I was riding that day, about a year later.

 Saturday, January 14, 2012